Soldier Honored: Sean D. Diamond

 The California native graduated from high school in Colorado and attended a year of college.
 He loved his family and spent as much time as possible with his wife and four children when he was not deployed or in training.
 Many close to him knew SSG Diamond for his smile.
 People would say that you could not find a photo of him where he was not smiling.

-SSG Diamond is survived by his wife and four children, all of which are Folds of Honor Children’s Fund Scholarship recipients.
+SSG Diamond is survived by his wife and four children, all of whom are Folds of Honor Children’s Fund scholarship recipients.